Create a multiboot Linux USB installer with Ventoy

 $ sudo sh Ventoy2Disk.sh -i -r 32000 /dev/sdX

-Note: Keeping the first partition sized less than 137GB also avoids potential legacy BIOS issues on some machines.
+Note: Keeping the first partition sized less than 137GB avoids potential legacy BIOS issues on some machines.

 2. Plugins